Source of Labor: History

 Source of Labor was loosely associated with the female rap act Beyond Reality, whose lead, MC Kylea, was Wordsayer's partner and mother of his first child.
-Both of which performed at the all-day Rap Festival (featuring 30 or more of the top regional rap/hip-hop acts of that time).
+Both performed at the all-day Rap Festival (featuring 30 or more of the top regional rap/hip-hop acts of that time).
 The event, much like Lollapolooza, was strictly Rap and was called "Phunky Phat 95."
 It took place at the Evergreen State College during the summer of 1995.
 Source of Labor performed at Seattle's arts festival, Bumbershoot, and inspired Macklemore to become a rapper.
 Wordsayer later gave Macklemore his first show at age 15.
 Source of Labor has been an inspiration to many other artists like Nardwuar the Human Serviette, Ryan Lewis, Strath Shepard, and Thee Satisfaction.

 Source of Labor's contributions to Northwest hip hop were extremely influential in shaping post-Nastmix hip-hop.
 They were part of Seattle's second hip hop movement, the first wave centering around Nastymix recording artist Sir-Mix-a-Lot.
 Some credit the group's front man, Wordsayer, with personally moving hip-hop out of Seattle's Central District and into the rest of the city.

-In 1997 Source of Labor's DJ Kamikaze was replaced by Vitamin D.
+In 1996, Blahzey Blah left Source Of Labor and joined Jungle Creations.
+In 1997 DJ Kamikaze also left the group.
+DJ Vitamin D from Tribal Music Inc. often DJed for the group's live performances, and also produced some beats for the group, but never became a member of Source Of Labor.
+In a 2020 interview on YouTube titled "Cake Talk Ep.
+3 Ft.
+Vitamin D", he categorically stated that he was never a member of Source Of Labor.

 Source of Labor disbanded in 2004 and the artists went on to focus on their individual projects.
 Wordsayer continued producing and taught poetry at Franklin High School.
 Vitamin D continued his rapping and production career.
+DJ Kamikaze changed his name to Jahnya after leaving the group.

-Wordsayer, born Jonathan Moore, died of kidney failure in March 2017.
+Wordsayer, born Johnny Lee Moore II, died of kidney failure in March 2017.